shaneCoursera/CourseProjectForGettingAndCleaningData/README.md

 for the Coursera - Getting and Cleaning Data course.

 The main script is named 'run_analysis.R'.
-It can be run as long as the Samsung data described in the course project is present in your working directory.
+It can be run as long as the Samsung data files described in the course project is present in your working directory.

 ## Step 1 : Merge the training and test sets to create one data set